Council participates in and supports regular celebrations of our Aboriginal and Torres Strait Islander communities across Ipswich.

 Time: 10.00 am - 2.00 pm

-Location: Briggs Road Sports Club, 121-135 Briggs Road, Flinders View
+Location: Briggs Road Sporting Complex,121-135 Briggs Road, Flinders View

 The Secretariat of National Aboriginal and Islander Child Care (SNAICC) is the national non-government peak body in Australia representing the interests of Aboriginal and Torres Strait Islander children and families.